PokerFacowaty/paml2html/README.md

-paml2html is a proof-of-concept converter making HTML from [P]oker's M[a]de-up [M]arkup [L]anguage.
+paml2html is a converter making HTML from [P]oker's M[a]de-up [M]arkup [L]anguage that's designed to be used [on my website](https://pokerfacowaty.com/) as well as being a fun little learning experience.
 PaML's docs can be found [here](https://paml.pokerfacowaty.com/).
 You can also track PaML's & paml2html's development on my [Vikunja list!](https://vikunja.pokerfacowaty.com/share/xSbQeLXtVLmTpqdniQhIjmzLUgdxJwtpUStgIbya/auth)

 # Prerequisites
 - [Python 3](https://www.python.org/downloads/)